Blendify/blender-manual/trunk/blender_docs/manual/addons/add_curve/btracer.rst

 Information
 ===========

 The five main tools (Object Trace, Object Connect, Mesh Follow, Particle Trace, Particle Connect) all share common settings for the most part.
 Each tool creates a curve as the end result.
-The settings for the curve created can be setup under the Curves Settings button.
+The settings for the curve created can be setup under the *Curves Settings* button.

 The tools have access to a few other features.
 All of them have access to the grow curve animation tool which animates the curve radius.
 As well as the Color Blender tool.

-Object Trace:
+Object Trace
    Creates a curve by joining points of a mesh in a continuous manner or by all edges.
 Options to modulate the curves radius or add distortion to mesh before converting.

-Objects Connect:
+Objects Connect
    Join selected objects with a curve and add hooks to each node.

-Particle Trace:
+Particle Trace
    Creates a curve from each particle of a system.
 Keeping particle amount under 250 will make this run faster.

-Particle Connect:
+Particle Connect
    Connects each particle of a system with a continuous curve.

-Mesh Follow:
+Mesh Follow
    Creates curve from animated mesh object.
-Following the path of either the verts, edges or faces, and also the option to follow the object's center point.
+Following the path of either the vertices, edges or faces, and also the option to follow the object's origin.

-Grow Curve Animation:
+Grow Curve Animation
    Animate the radius of a curve over time.
 Can be run alone on a curve object, or run with the tools above.

-F-Curve Noise:
+F-Curve Noise
-  Quick link to add a F-Curve modifier to an object.
+   Quick link to add an F-curve modifier to an object.

 Each script has a number of different options which can be used to create some very interesting effects.